-Counterterrorism Course Code: MASI 612
+Counterterrorism Course Code: MASI 612 Credit hours: 3

 This course examines the dynamics of terrorism and counter-terrorism in the specialization of security and intelligence.
 The course looks at the historical and strategic development of terrorism to current and future methods of countering extremism and terrorist groups.